 For example, MacConkey agar (see Fig. 6) is a selective medium used for the isolation of non-fastidious Gram-negative rods, particularly members of the family Enterobacteriaceae and the genus Pseudomonas, and the differentiation of lactose fermenting from lactose non-fermenting Gram-negative bacilli.
 MacConkey agar contains the dye crystal violet well as bile salts that inhibit the growth of most Gram-positive bacteria but do not affect the growth of most Gram-negatives.
 If the Gram-negative bacterium ferments the sugar lactose in the medium, the acid end products lower the pH of the medium.
 The neutral red in the agar turns red in color once the pH drops below 6.8.
 As the pH drops, the neutral red is absorbed by the bacteria, causing the colonies to appear bright pink to red.

 Results are interpreted as follows:

 - Strong fementation of lactose with high levels of acid production by the bacteria causes the colonies and confluent growth to appear bright pink to red.
-The resulting acid, at high enough concentrations, can also causes the bile salts in the medium to precipitate out of solution causing a pink halo to appear around the the growth (see Fig. 7).
+The resulting acid, at high enough concentrations, can also causes the bile salts in the medium to precipitate out of solution causing a pink precipitate (cloudiness) to appear in the agar surrounding the growth (see Fig. 7).

-- Weak fermentation of lactose by the bacteria causes the colonies and confluent growth to appear pink to red, but without the precipitation of bile salts there is no pink halo around the growth (see Fig. 8).
+- Weak fermentation of lactose by the bacteria causes the colonies and confluent growth to appear pink to red, but without the precipitation of bile salts there is no pink precipitate (cloudiness) in the agar surrounding the growth (see Fig. 8).